 Alexis recommends milk thistle for this purpose, but there are other ones too (also, don’t take milk thistle if you have a ragweed allergy).
-I use a mixed herbal supplement called Liv-Tox that I had recommended to me by my Naturopath.
+I use a mixed herbal supplement called Thorne SAT Liver Support that I had recommended to me by my Naturopath.
 Burdock root, that Alexis suggests, is also a supplement that supports the liver and purifies the blood from excess estrogens that are floating around.

 3) Knock Out Stress